-The HP-24 project is an attempt to develop and manufacture a modern, high-performance kit sailplane for construction in the home workshop environment.
-The wing is configured for 15-meter span, with optional 18-meter span extensions.
-Provisions are available for up to 200 lbs of water ballast.
+The HP-24 project has developed, and is currently manufacturing, a modern, high-performance kit sailplane for construction in the home workshop environment.
+The wing is configured for 15-meter span, with optional winglets and 18-meter span extensions.
+Provisions are available for up to 300 lbs of water ballast.

 Update #261, 31 March 2012: Kit Availability and Pricing.

 Update #260, 28 January 2012: First Flight Photos!

 Update #258, 10 December 2011: Wing static test and final assembly.

 Update #257, 15 September 2011: Flaperons and Mixer Magic.